wp-plugins/customericare-livechat/readme.txt

 Yes.
 We have two views - classic, with a button, and modern, with an embedded chat box

+= What is the limit of operators? =

+There is no limit to the number of operators you can add to CustomerICare

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.